FrozenPeak0701/GenshinYOLO23/README.md

 # GenshinYOLO23
 YOLOv5s model finetuned on a dataset of Genshin Impact monster screenshots.
-This dataset contains annotations of 23 classes and a script to easily refactor the file structure for training with YOLOv5.
+This dataset contains annotations of 23 classes and a script to easily refactor the directory structure for training with YOLOv5.

 ![screenshot_20231124-233727_127](https://github.com/FrozenPeak0701/GenshinYOLO23/assets/73618481/9a6094e6-546d-40cd-ae3a-babc7c9d5b77)